-Ear Wax Treatment in Peoria, IL
+Ear Wax Removal in Peoria, IL

 Earwax, also called cerumen, is a natural protectant that helps to keep the ear free of dust and other bothersome particles.
 Everyone has dealt with earwax before, but for some it can be particularly challenging to maintain the build up of this waxy substance inside their ear canal.

 Normally, any excess earwax will migrate outward from the inner ear to the ear canal, where it can be swept away.
 If the extra earwax is not able to exit the ear, it is likely to harden and begin to block the ear way.
 These types of blockages can lead to a variety of issues, such as partial hearing loss or even infection.

 If you are having trouble due to excess ear wax, contact Peoria Ear, Nose, & Throat Group to discuss the the removal of an ear wax blockage.
 To schedule your consultation at our ENT clinic in Peoria, IL, please call (309) 589-5900 today.

 What Are the Symptoms of an Earwax Blockage?

 The signs of excess earwax are often very mild, such as:

 - Difficulty in hearing as well as you used to